 Amir joined Watsi on December 23rd, 2015.
-Four years ago, Amir became the 1692nd member to automatically support a new Watsi patient every month.
-Since then, 4,766 more people have become monthly donors!
-Amir's most recent donation supported Swabra, a cheerful two-year-old from Tanzania, to fund clubfoot surgery.
+Five years ago, Amir joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amir's most recent donation supported Deth, a farmer from Cambodia, to fund surgery so he can hear clearly.